Home security system buying guide

 Alarm kits and sets comprises of everything you need to secure your home (control panel, motion detectors, door and window sensors etc.) You can also add extra devices to the kit at a later date, which is especially useful for larger homes.

 The control panel is the heart of your home alarm kit.
 It communicates with each installed component within the system.
 If one of your devices is tripped, it will send a message to your control panel to trigger the alarm.
 Control panels have a touchpad where you can enter codes to arm and disarm.
 They can also be controlled via voice commands, or wireless remote controls called key fobs.

 Door and window contacts

-Each contact is comprised of two parts installed adjacent to each other.
-One part of the device is installed on the door or window and the other on the door frame or window sill.
+Usually comprising of two parts, one part of the contact is installed on the door or window and the other on the doorframe or windowsill.
 This accessory activates when a door or window is opened, triggering your security alarm.
-A door and window contact will usually come included in the pack when you buy a security alarm system.
-However, you may want to buy additional ones if you have a lot of entrances in your home.

 You can use a key fob to arm, disarm or emergency trigger your security alarm system.
 If your alarm is falsely activated, then having a key fob means that you can quickly silence the alarm before it wakes the neighbours.

 Smart alarm kits can be controlled from outside the home with a device such as your smartphone or tablet.
 If the alarm is triggered, you will receive a notification on your device and if you have security cameras linked to your alarm kit, then you can also watch what is happening in your home.
 All of the alarm kits available at B&Q are wireless, we also offer smart and non-smart kits.

 Look out for alarms that work with Google Assistant, Amazon Alexa or Philips Hue to combine lights, sound and voice control to create a really smart security system.